michaeljfriedman/economy-simulator/docs/dev_guide.md

 test.py.

-The simulator outputs the results in a dict, as described in the header comment of the run() function.
+The simulator outputs the results in a dict, as described in the header comment of the `run()` function.
 (Note that this actually contains more data than what's plotted in the CLI and web app.)

 ## CLI

 The CLI has two parts: an executable app (main.py) and a plotting program (plot.py).
-Running the main produces an directory with output data from the simulation.
+Running the main produces a directory with output data from the simulation.
 Within this directory, there's one subdirectory for each industry, and within that, one csv file for each metric described in the [README](../README.md#outputs).
 Running the plotter will produce plots of each of